ehsansdr/daily-spring-Tutorial/README.md

 #### **.properties**:

-**you can check this link and copy paste the pure code from this link:**
+**you can check this link and copy,paste the pure code from this link:**
 #### **https://spring.io/guides/gs/accessing-data-mysql/**

     spring.jpa.hibernate.ddl-auto=update